 “Pass Queen Elizabeth’s Keys.
 All’s well.”

-The Tower of London is open for visitors practically each day of the year, except for Christmas day, Christmas Eve, Boxing Day, and New Years Day.
+Practically every day of the year the Tower of London is open for visitors, except for Christmas day, Christmas Eve, Boxing Day, and New Years Day.
 An entrance fee is charged based on the age of the visitors, and the number of individuals in a tour group.
 The towers are quite easily accessible through the Tower Slope Tube Station, and also a few transport stations.

 A recorded tape in various languages is available.
 It walks you through all of the historical spots with detailed information and we highly recommend you get this to have a better understanding of what you are seeing on the Tower grounds.